About the Easy Alphabet

 Let's use 'm’ as an example.
 A typical alphabet may use 'moon' as the visual cue.
 While moon starts with ‘m’, the moon itself provides no meaningful clue as to the shape of the letter.

 In the Easy Alphabet we use embedded picture mnemonics - the letter ‘m’ is represented by the pictured story “man goes over the mighty mountains".
 The story guides the child to think first of the 'man' parachuting down to the ground and then climbing the two 'mighty mountains'.
 Directional cues on how to write the letter correctly are built into the story.
+Our Hear, See & Say videos provide a touch cue to help the child hear and feel the sound in their mouth.

 The Easy Alphabet provides the following for every letter: